lalitha-sree/Personal-Finance-Tracker/README.md

 # Personal-Finance-Tracker
 A simple and intuitive personal finance tracker built with Streamlit and SQLite.
 This app helps you manage your expenses, budget, and savings goals efficiently, with interactive dashboards and visual analytics powered by Plotly.
-🚀 Features:
+🚀 Features:\n
-✔️ Expense Tracking – Log and categorize expenses easily.
+✔️ Expense Tracking – Log and categorize expenses easily.\n
 ✔️ Budget Management – Set monthly budgets and track spending.
 ✔️ Savings Goals – Define savings targets and monitor progress.
 ✔️ Visual Analytics – Pie charts and tables for insights.